Sequoyah's Nurse Information

 Students with fever of 100 degrees or higher, vomiting, or diarrhea may not return to school until they are fever/symptom free for 24 hours.

 Growth & Development Teaching and Film Information

 Each year students will visit with the school nurse regarding ‘growth and development’ issues.
 Sixth graders are taught the basics of growth and development.
 Seventh grade classes contain information regarding choosing sexual abstinence.
 Seventh graders will also receive AIDS (Acquired Immune Deficiency Syndrome) prevention education in accordance with Oklahoma law.
 Eighth grade classes contain information regarding prevention of sexually transmitted diseases.
 As a parent/guardian, you have the opportunity to request that your child not be included in the presentation, by phone call or written request.
 The film that is shown to the students is available for parents to preview should they have questions as to whether or not they want to allow their child to view the film.
-If you would like to preview the film please contact our school nurse, Nurse Mace, and she will arrange a private viewing for you.
+If you would like to preview the film please contact our school nurse and she will arrange a private viewing for you.